Tour of Albania

-The Tour of Albania (Turi Çiklistik i Shqipërisë) is a multi-day cycling race held annually in Albania.
-Since 2017, the race has been included on the UCI Europe Tour calendar as a category 2.2 event.
+The Tour of Albania (Turi Çiklistik i Shqipërisë) is an annual multi-stage road cycling race held in Albania.
+Established in 1925, it is one of the oldest sporting competitions in the country and is organized by the Albanian Cycling Federation.
+Since 2017, the race has been part of the UCI Europe Tour calendar as a category 2.2 event.